godotengine/godot-docs/engine_details/development/compiling/getting_source.rst

 do it via the ``git`` version control system.

-If you are compiling in order to make contributions or pull requests, you should follow the instructions from the `Pull Request workflow <https://contributing.godotengine.org/en/latest/organization/pull_requests/creating_pull_requests.html>`__.
+If you are compiling in order to make contributions or pull requests, you should follow the instructions from the `Pull request workflow <https://contributing.godotengine.org/en/latest/organization/pull_requests/creating_pull_requests.html>`__ page.

 If you don't know much about ``git`` yet, there are a great number of `tutorials <https://git-scm.com/book>`__ available on various websites.